 This piece was published in The Big Issue in February 2012.

 Row after row of elegant Victorian terraces stand silent.
 Oak trees line many of the roads and the red bricks still gleam in the sun.
 But no rubbish bins wait for collection; no satellite dishes clutter the rooftops; no prams clatter down the pavement.
-Warning signs let you know only that the vacant houses are council property.

 There are still signs of life, however.
 On Cairns Street, Eleanor Lee is one of the few remaining inhabitants.
 Her street in the Granby area of Toxteth catches the eye: she and a handful of neighbours have replanted all the empty gardens and painted brightly-coloured designs on the tinned-up windows.